Join Us Upholding Conservative Principles

 Residential Property.

-impose rent control on all housing types, including sing-family homes and newly built
+impose rent control on all housing types, including single-family homes and newly built units.

 In Opposition: